Hike the famous Torres del Paine W trek in Chile on a guided or self-guided tour.

 What's Included?

-Meals from dinner on day 1 to boxed lunch on day 5, sleeping bag, welcome kit with sleeping bag liner and towel, catamaran crossing of Lake Pehoé, park entry ticket, bus to and from Puerto Natales and Torres del Paine National Park, use of shared bathrooms with hot showers, toilets, and personal locker.
+Meals from dinner on day 1 to boxed lunch on day 5, sleeping bag, welcome kit with sleeping bag liner and towel (self-guided only), catamaran crossing of Lake Pehoé, park entry ticket, bus to and from Puerto Natales and Torres del Paine National Park, use of shared bathrooms with hot showers, toilets, and personal locker, English speaking guide (guided only).

 Note: You will carry your own belongings in your own back pack – we suggest 15kg max.